| | ||

 Young Alumnus/Alumna”-Award for the best master thesis finished in Summer

 Semester 2010 at the Faculty of Informatics, Vienna University of Technology) Thomas Hammerl.
-Ant Colony Optimization for Tree and Hypertree Decompositions.
-Master Thesis, Vienna University
+Ant Colony Optimization for Tree and Hypertree

-for Optimal Winner Determination in Combinatorial Auctions, Master
+Determination in Combinatorial Auctions, Master Thesis, Vienna

-Georg Gottlob) Michael Mörz.
+Thesis, Vienna University of Technology, 2007. (co-supervised with Georg Gottlob) Michael Mörz.
 A new Tabu Search Framework

-and it's Application,
+and it's Application, Diploma Thesis, Vienna University of

-Diploma Thesis, Vienna University of Technology, 2007. (co-supervised with Georg Gottlob) Werner Schafhauser.
+Georg Gottlob) Werner Schafhauser.
 New Heuristic Methods for Tree Decompositions

-and Generalized Hypertree Decompositions,
+and Generalized Hypertree Decompositions, Master Thesis, Vienna

-Winter Semester 2006/2007 at the Faculty of Informatics, Vienna University of
+Faculty of Informatics, Vienna University of Technology) Master theses

 below were supervised by Fang Wei,